dcop7/tips_and_guides/workflow/personal_productivity_system.md

 | `→` | Still matters, just not today | In the evening, turning the `□` into an arrow |
 | `✕` | Cancelled — no longer needed | In the evening, turning the `□` into a cross |

-The arrow and the cross exist to separate two different reasons a task doesn't get closed out, which look identical if you only have one "not done" symbol but mean very different things: `→` means the task is still worth doing, just not today — it gets pushed to tomorrow's draft line or promoted straight to Todoist. `✕` means it's consciously dropped — the meeting got cancelled, the need went away, it's simply no longer worth doing.
+The arrow and the cross exist to separate two different reasons a task doesn't get closed out, which look identical if you only have one "not done" symbol but mean very different things: `→` means the task is still worth doing, just not today — it gets promoted straight to Todoist. `✕` means it's consciously dropped — the meeting got cancelled, the need went away, it's simply no longer worth doing.
 The notebook never holds anything for more than a day either way; what survives, and where, is decided explicitly each evening.

-### Two small additions

-1. **A "parking lot" box** — a fixed square in a corner of the page.
-Any stray idea or distraction that shows up mid-day gets written there instead of interrupting whatever you're doing.
-At day's end, each item is processed: Todoist, Notion Inbox, or discarded.
+### An optional addition: drafting tomorrow

-2. **One line drafting tomorrow** — at the end of the day, write one likely item for tomorrow's Big 3.
+**One line drafting tomorrow** — at the end of the day, optionally write one likely item for tomorrow's Big 3.
 It removes the "blank page" friction the next morning, for a cost of about ten seconds.
+This isn't a core habit like the symbols — skip it on any day it doesn't come naturally; the only thing that matters is that today's page still dies at midnight either way.

 ### Example page